-Exercising, but Not Losing Weight?
+Exercising, But Not Losing Weight?
 Change Things up to Get More Out of Exercise

 Becoming more active almost always improves heart health, insulin resistance, mood, muscle tone, and strength.
 But a lack of weight loss progress can be discouraging, even despite the other benefits of exercise.
 If weight loss isn't happening, exercise can be uncomfortable and cause wear and tear on weight-bearing joints.
 Overall, a very active lifestyle for the purpose of weight loss can become demotivating and difficult to maintain.1